-On Thursday, May 25, 2017, Sheri McKillop, Associate Dean of the Sandermoen School of Business, presented at the 11th annual Women in Leadership Conference series in Halifax, NS.
+On Thursday, May 25, 2017, Sheri McKillop, Associate Dean of the Sandermoen School of Business, presented at the 11th annual Conference series in Halifax, NS.
 Prominent speakers representing a variety of industries and talents delivered talks at the conference with a goal to provide professional women with strategies to help them become more effective leaders.

 Dean McKillop became involved 5-years ago when the parent company, FCI – CWI (Femmes de Carrière en Interaction, Career Women Interaction), first invited her to speak at the conference.
 She enjoyed the chance to collaborate with professional women and found the format of this program was well suited to networking.